 Copies of CEW’s Articles of Incorporation, which were confirmed by the CEW membership in a vote on October 9, 2013, are available by contacting Rosalie Allen Jarvis.

 By-laws describe the responsibilities and regulate the activities of CEW as a corporation.
 By-laws must be confirmed by the CEW membership.

 |2012-1||A by-law relating to the relocation of ATW’s head office from Burlington, Ontario to Dartmouth, Nova Scotia|

 |2013-1||A by-law relating generally to the conduct of the affairs of ATW|

-Under the NFP Act, the ATW membership will vote on resolutions to create, amend or dissolve by-laws.
-Copies of past member resolutions are available by contacting Rosalie Allen-Jarvis (firstname.lastname@example.org).
-At least one (1) resolution will be put to a members’ vote on October 1, 2014 with the option to vote by proxy.
+Under the NFP Act, the CEW membership will vote on resolutions to create, amend or dissolve by-laws.
+Copies of past member resolutions are available by contacting Rosalie Allen Jarvis.
+At least one (1) resolution will be put to a members’ vote at the next Annual General Meeting on October 7, 2015 with the option to vote by proxy.

 Standard Operating Procedure

-Under the NFP Act, effective 2014, ATW will be required to publish a notice stating the availability of annual financial statements.
-Upon request, members will receive an electronic copy of annual financial statements.
+Under the NFP Act, effective 2014, CEW is required to publish a notice stating the availability of annual financial statements.
+Members will receive an electronic copy of annual financial statements upon request.